paypal/paypal-sdk-client/README.md

 As the config getter:

 ```
-import { get, KEYS } from 'braintree-paypal-client-config';
+import { get, KEYS } from 'paypal-braintree-sdk-client';

 if (get(KEYS.ALLOW_FOO)) {
     doFoo();